DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/LD Feedback/05-22 Leo Feedback.md

 - Somebody then brought up the idea of using Elden Ring's library as a reference & interiors as whole as references for what the spaces should look like (an idea that I like)
 - Andre then brought up how tall Elden Ring's rooms are.
 They really make the space feel grand.
 # What Else Needs to Change?

+- This level is still too small in terms of length and w